Injury & Malpractice Attorney Serving Clients Near Dallas, Ft. Worth, Plano, Arlington, Irving, North Texas & Arkansas

-In order to have a good malpractice case against a dentist in Texas, you will need three things:
+In order to have a good malpractice case against a dentist, you will need three things:

 - Proof that the dentist made a mistake that is not acceptable in the dental profession;

 - Proof that this mistake AND NOTHING ELSE caused the injuries you suffered; and

 - Proof that your damages are so large that even the stingiest of juries would agree that you should be awarded more than $20,000.00

 It is not enough to prove that the dentist made a mistake, and it is not enough to prove that you suffered damages because of something the dentist did.
 All mistakes by dentists are not malpractice--some are unavoidable and acceptable complications of treatment.
 And sometimes the mistake made by the dentist is not what caused the patient's damages.